When we arrived in Riverrun, we were greeted by Brynden and Edmure Tully. "No Lysa?" I asked Robb quietly.

 "Most of my life, your grace."

 "My sister will need your help when I am not around," I told her.
 She looked curious but kept silent.
 "You may ask questions if you have them.
 It is important you are well informed if you are to join us."

 "I spend far more time away than I do here.
 While I may seem solidly here I am also solidly across the Narrow Sea in Westeros at this very moment.
 I have an army there that I hope will meet my sister's when she arrives."

 "I will do what she asks."

 "War is a dangerous game, Missandei.
 If you have a family, she will let you go back to them.
-If do not wish to be taken to the fronts of a war, she will let you go."
+If you do not wish to be taken to endure a war, she will let you go."
 Missandei nodded as we met Daenerys, Jorah and Barristan outside.